A Guide to Celebrating Christmas in Cape May

 Congress Hall, clockwise from left: Carolers at the Christmas-tree lighting; Mrs. Claus joins in the fun at Breakfast with Santa, an elaborate buffet offered Saturdays and Sundays throughout the season; the Winter Wonderland shopping village.
 Photos by Jessica Orlowicz

-Breakfast with Santa takes place every Saturday and Sunday, starting November 30.
+Breakfast with Santa takes place every Saturday and Sunday through December 24, from 8 am to 3 pm.
 An elaborate breakfast buffet, highlighted by a visit from jolly old St. Nick, is served in the resort’s ballroom.
-Tickets go on sale starting November 1.

 Christmas Candelight House Tours